What is a female condom?

 How much does a female condom cost?

 The cost of female condoms is higher than male condoms and both types are only used once.
-The cost ranges from as little as $2.50 to $5.00 each.
+The cost ranges from about $2.50 to $5.00 each.

 The female condom has not been studied near as much as the male condom counterpart, but it provides similar properties.